Making the Most of Social Media in Multifamily

-It starts with a strategy
+It starts with a social media strategy

-Mayer has created what she calls the “Social Media Business Equation,” which illustrates her recommended breakdown of social media activity with the goal of a maximum return on time invested.
+Mayer created what she calls the “Social Media Business Equation,” which illustrates a recommended breakdown of social media activity with the goal of a maximum return on time invested.
 The eye-opening aspect of her breakdown is that only 20% of the time is spent actually converting nurtured relationships to business.
 “Social media is not the same as radio, TV or apartment listings,” she says.
 “It’s about building relationships.
 Companies that just pump out messages hoping something will happen are not accomplishing much at all.”

 At one extreme, she says, is a television station blasting a commercial to millions of Super Bowl fans.
 And at the other is a social media platform that can be as personal as, say, a property sending a “happy birthday” message to an individual resident, or dialoguing about a community event.

-Mayer mentions cross-posting – pushing the same content to several platforms at once – as a good example of the wrong way to do social.
+Mayer mentions cross-posting—pushing the same content to several platforms at once—as a good example of the wrong way to do social.
 Another mistake is failing to develop separate plans and messaging for reaching prospects (to get new leases) and residents (to increase loyalty and retention).

 Unlike broadcast media, social media is a great tool for building a property’s aura of warmth, community, and personal attention.
 It’s also an effective medium for dialogue, conversation and feedback, allowing you to demonstrate your properties’ caring and professionalism.
 And it’s great for engaging with influencers who can help spread your message.